 Intellectually, I know that the hour is actually in the bank: come fall, everyone in Michigan will get the hour back.
 Without interest, though.

 Despite the Daylight Savings enthusiasts’ objections, the way the Earth and Sun naturally cooperate with each other seems perfectly satisfactory.
 The gradual lengthening of daylight proceeds slowly enough to give everyone in Michigan ample time to adapt without ...

 Wednesday, February 1, 2017 / by Paul Wolfert

 If you’re hunting for new ideas to make a relocation to or from Michigan easier, it’s amazing how often the words “stress” and “relocation” appear in the same paragraph.

 The most common thing you’ll hear is to separate “stress” from “relocation” by hiring “relocation professionals” —not surprising since many of the most-read articles are written by people involved in that industry.

 Since I’m involved in all sorts of moving-day drama reduction on behalf of my clients, I’ve seen/heard it all.

 Here are a few of the tips I’ve seen work wonders.
 Pretty sure they’ll work for you too!

 The first one is something you can get started on long before any move is on the calendar:

 Stockpile cartons, bubble wrap, padding paper—even those peanut-shaped plastic fillers.
-More and more, people are buying everyday items online, so the shipping c ...
+More and more, people are buying everyday items online, so the shipping cartons and p; ...